esettes/nand2tetris/README.md

 # nand2tetris

+###### _All files of this project are part of www.nand2tetris.org and the book "The Elements of Computing Systems by Nisan and Schocken, MIT Press._

-### Build the computer hardware
+### Implement computer's hardware

 My solution for the project [nand2tetris](https://www.nand2tetris.org/course).
 This first part of the project consist to build a basic simulated functional computer with the _Hardware simulator_ tool.
-###### _All files of this project are part of www.nand2tetris.org and the book "The Elements of Computing Systems by Nisan and Schocken, MIT Press_

 When this is done, the second part consists to build an operating system for this computer.

 ## Contents
 - [Introduction](#Introduction)